The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Methodology

 \subsubsection{Extracting Method-level History}

 To quantify the bug-proneness of a method, it is necessary to determine how frequently that method has been involved in bug-fixing activities, which in turn requires capturing its complete change history.
-To obtain this historical information, we employed the CodeShovel tool~\cite{grund_codeshovel_2021}.
+To obtain this historical information, similar to Chowdhury et al.~\cite{chowdhury_method-level_2024}, we employed the CodeShovel tool~\cite{grund_codeshovel_2021}.
 CodeShovel has demonstrated high accuracy in identifying method-level change histories and is robust to complex code transformations, including method relocations across files~\cite{grund_codeshovel_2021}.
 Its reliability has also been independently evaluated by industry practitioners, who reported similarly strong accuracy~\cite{grund_codeshovel_2021}.
-Although a more recent tool, CodeTracker~\cite{jodavi_accurate_2022}, has been shown to achieve higher accuracy than CodeShovel, its substantially slower performance renders it impractical for tracing the histories of large numbers of methods.
+Although a more recent tool, CodeTracker~\cite{jodavi_accurate_2022}, has been shown to achieve higher accuracy than CodeShovel, its substantially slower performance made it challenging to use it for tracing the histories of the large number of methods we have in our dataset.
 Moreover, CodeTracker has not undergone independent validation by industry professionals.

-To support large-scale and reliable analysis, we used CodeShovel to generate structured JSON outputs for approximately 1.25 million methods across 98 projects, capturing their complete method-level evolution across commits.
+To support large-scale and reliable analysis, we gathered structured JSON outputs for approximately 1.25 million methods across 98 projects, capturing their complete method-level evolution across commits.
 These outputs provide a robust foundation from which we extract both code metrics and change metrics for every method revision included in our dataset.
+To the best of our knowledge, no prior bug prediction study has included such a large number of projects and methods.
+We believe this dataset can serve as a valuable resource for future research on method-level bug prediction.